BDC Hamburger Icon

 Open row

 A common pain point in an information technology (IT) administrator’s career is managing user profiles.
-User profiles are a ubiquitous part of a Windows IT pro’s life — especially those that manage virtual desktop environments like Remote Desktop Services.
+User profiles are a ubiquitous part of a Windows IT pro’s life, especially those who manage virtual desktop environments like Remote Desktop Services.

 Enumerating user profiles

 It’s easy to take a peek at user profiles on the file system on a single Windows computer.
 Look in the C:Users folder.
-However, when you do this, not only are you not getting the full picture, but it’s also troublesome due to potential file system access problems.
-There’s a better way and that’s through Windows Management Instrumentation (WMI).
+However, when you do this, you are not getting the full picture, and it’s also troublesome due to potential file system access problems.
+There’s a better way — Windows Management Instrumentation (WMI).

 TipBottom line